soodaayush/aayushsood-v1/README.md

 Thinking of an easy to browse layout that can be accessible on all devices, including mobile.

+## Lessons Learned

+I learned to be proud of your creations.

 ## The Website

 This is my portfolio website!
 This is where you can find my Résumé, Technical Skills, Projects, and Interests.